RachelMHoffman/XD-Web-Project-Chorus/README.md

 <h3 style="font-size: 16px" align="center">SHOPPING USER FLOW</h3>

 <br>
-<div align="center">Step One of the ordering process: The following page's layout is intended to represent a form.
-The user fills this out, which generates their customized design of a surfboard they are intending to actually order as a fully-realized, tangible product from the company. </div>
+<div align="center">The following page's layout is intended to represent a form.
+The user fills this out, which generates their customized design of a surfboard they are intending to actually order as a fully-realized, tangible product built by the company. </div>
 <br>

 <div align="center"><img src="Surfboard_Builder_Page.png" width="75%" height="75%"></div>